IBM/dbb/Templates/JenkinsPipeline/README.md

 * Create UCD Component version
 * Request UCD Deployment to the integration test environment

 The user can then use UCD to deploy the release candidate package to the higher test environments.
 At the time of the production deployment, a release tag and a release can be created in the Git repository of choice.
-This can be automated as part of the deployment process to create a git tag for the commit of the release pipeline build.
+This can be automated as part of the deployment process to create a Git tag for the commit of the release pipeline build.

 Overview of the release pipeline: